Rootes Group: Chrysler (1967–1978)

 The Chrysler Alpine (sold in France as the Simca 1307/1308) was introduced in 1975, being produced at the former Rootes plant at Ryton as well as the former Simca plant at Poissy, near Paris.
 The Chrysler Sunbeam a three-door hatchback based on the Avenger floorpan, was introduced in 1977 as successor to the Hillman Imp.
 Also, Chrysler UK made a significant contribution to the design of Chrysler's European range.
 As well as the Alpine and Sunbeam, there was the saloon derivative of the Alpine, the Talbot Solara (launched in early 1980 after Chrysler sold its European operations to Peugeot), and Chrysler/Simca Horizon.
-The Alpine and Horizon were both voted "European Car of the Year on their launch, and the Horizon was the basis for the US Plymouth Horizon and Dodge Omni, which were very successful for Chrysler and continued in production in various guises for more than a decade.
+The Alpine and Horizon were both voted European Car of the Year on their launch, and the Horizon was the basis for the US Plymouth Horizon and Dodge Omni, which were very successful for Chrysler and continued in production in various guises for more than a decade.

 The Imp was finally discontinued in 1976, and the Hunter followed it three years later (although it continued to be produced in Iran).
 Indeed, componentry for the Iranian version of the car was a successful UK export during the 1980s.

 Only the Avenger-based Chrysler Sunbeam hatchback, launched in 1977 kept the Rootes lineage alive, although the Alpine name was still in use and later Alpine and Solara special edition models were given the old Rootes model names, Minx and Rapier.
 The rights to the Rapier name remained with the successors of the company, and were eventually resurrected again on a few limited edition Peugeot models.
 There was also a special Sceptre edition of the 205, 405 and the 605 SRi models.
 This used a black plastic badge with the chrome effect Sceptre cursive script similar to that on the sideflashes of the '60s saloons.
 In the case of the Peugeot cars, the Sceptre badging was applied to the bootlid and lower aft part of the front wing.

 Chrysler had spent much of the 1970s unsuccessfully trying to integrate its Rootes and Simca ranges into one, coherent whole.
 The traditionally engineered, rear-wheel-drive cars of the British division had limited appeal outside the UK, although the Avenger and Hunter—the first locally assembled car to reach a total of 30,000 units sold in its 12-year lifespan—were both relatively successful in New Zealand.
-Hunter production continued there and in Ireland until 1979, and it was built in Iran by Iran Khodro as the Peykan for many years more.
+Hunter production continued there and in Ireland until 1979, and it was built in Iran by Iran Khodro as the Paykan for many years more.